zicklag/docs-1/docs/app/content/items.md

 1. Navigate to the Content Module and select the desired Collection.
 2. Select the desired Item.
 The Item Page will open.
-3. Click <span mi btn dngr>delete</span> located in the header and a popup will appear.
+3. Click <span mi btn="dngr">delete</span> located in the header and a popup will appear.
 4. Click **"Delete"** to confirm the action.

 :::tip Soft-Delete